 And then there was the time when a protest march along The Ave became an historic freeway occupation, instigated by the infamous Kent State Massacre.

-During that event, on May 4, 1970, four students at Ohio’s Kent State University were fatally shot by National Guardsmen during a protest against the previous week’s United States military invasion of Cambodia.
+During that event, on May 4, 1970, four students at Ohio’s Kent State University were fatally shot by National Guardsmen during a protest against the previous week’s controversial United States military invasion of Cambodia.
 That tragedy should have served to sound an efficient alarm for any American citizen still in denial about how our absurd military involvement in Southeast Asia had politically divided the nation during the otherwise prosperous 1960s.
 For the remaining still slumbering, the nationwide and passionate campus reaction the following day was surely the test to separate the merely politically timid from the hopelessly complacent.

 As student strikes and campus building occupations ensued that day at more than 100 universities and colleges across the United States, nearly 7,000 UW students participated in a strike that would last throughout the month of May.
 The inaugural strike demonstration began at 10:30 a.m. in front of the HUB.
 There, striking students and faculty members overwhelmingly approved a list of demands to be presented to the UW administration, including a pledge by UW President Charles Odegaard never to call National Guard troops onto the UW campus, and an end to University complicity with the war effort, including military recruiting, ROTC, and war-oriented research.

 After a long, serpentine march through campus, the strikers arrived at the UW Administration Building around noon.
 There, Odegaard, while expressing outrage over the Kent State killings, refused the strikers’ demands.
 In response, the students voted to begin marching en masse off campus and through the U District.
 Eventually, marching north on The Ave, some 5,000 of the strikers reached Northeast 45th Street.
-When some of the strike leaders began chanting, “Freeway!,” the march spontaneously but swiftly surged towards Interstate 5.
+When some of the strike leaders began chanting, “Freeway!,” the march spontaneously but swiftly surged towards I-5.
 Reaching the freeway just before 2 p.m., still 3,000 strong, they spilled out onto I-5 from both sides and began marching south towards downtown, blocking southbound traffic for over an hour, and for several miles, in the process.
 By all accounts, there were no serious confrontations between marchers and motorists, with many motorists reportedly honking and flashing peace signs in approval.

-Near the Roanoke Street exit, the march was confronted by about 30 riot-clad Washington State Patrol troopers.
+Near the Roanoke Street exit, the march was confronted by about 30 riot-gear-clad Washington State Patrol troopers.
 After voting to stage a freeway sit-in that lasted roughly one half-hour, the marchers then voted to leave the freeway and continue south on Eastlake Avenue East.
 They eventually reached the Federal Courthouse downtown at about 4 p.m., where they were joined by striking students from several other local colleges and high schools for an hour-long rally.

 The 1970 UW student strike would continue throughout the month of May.
-The strike would eventually lose its momentum and power as the UW administration began to clamp down on both the strike itself and coverage of the strike in the UW Daily and on KUOW-FM, at the time still a student-run station and often host to radical journalistic voices.
+The strike would eventually lose its momentum and power as the UW administration began to clamp down on both the strike itself and coverage of the strike in the UW Daily and on KUOW-FM, at the time still a student-run radio station and often host to radical journalistic voices.

 –Jeff Stevens.
 Excerpted from City of Anxiety: An Alternative History of Seattle, a book-length work in progress.